filamentgroup/tablesaw/README.md

 <th data-tablesaw-priority="5"><!-- Shows at (min-width: 60em) (960px) --></th>
 <th data-tablesaw-priority="6"><!-- Shows at (min-width: 70em) (1120px) --></th>
 ```

+Keep in mind that the priorities are not exclusive—multiple columns can reuse the same priority value.

 #### Add a Mini Map